Hospital Services Outsourcing Programme (HSOP)

 About HSOP

 The Hospital Services Outsourcing Programme (HSOP) is an initiative by the Ministry of Health Malaysia (MOH) to improve healthcare accessibility and quality.
-Starting from 18 July 2024, HSOP will outsource patients from MOH hospitals to private healthcare facilities (referred to as Panel Providers).
+Starting from 24 April 2025, HSOP will outsource patients from MOH hospitals to private healthcare facilities (referred to as Panel Providers).
 This program aims to reduce patient congestion, shorten waiting times, and enhance healthcare service quality.

 Objectives